microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Coach/Solution-02.md

 This challenge will simulate an AZ failure by failing a virtual machine that is a member of the Virtual Machines ScaleSet created by AKS.
 Chaos Studio will use the VMSS shutdown fault

 - Student will create experiment for VMSS shutdown
+- Have the student think about how to make the cluster resilient
-  -
+    - Student should scale VMSS
-    - sub-sub-bullets
+      - Scale the VMSS via AKS
+    - Scale the PizzaApp or the student's AKS deployment or statefulset

 Verify where your pods are running (Portal or CLI)